githedgehog/docs/docs/user-guide/external.md

 ```
 ### Example Edge side BGP configuration based on SONiC OS

-> **_NOTE:_** Hedgehog does not recommend to use SONiC OS as an Edge device.
-This example is used only as example of Edge Peer config
+> **_NOTE:_** Hedgehog does not recommend using following configuration for production.
+It's just as example of Edge Peer config

 Interface config
 ```yaml